 It is free and easy to use.
 Google helps crawl a webpage with an XML sitemap, and WordPress provides a pre-built sitemap structure and helps index.

-You can also set the metadata for the story, images, logo, and excerpt using the plugin.
+Using the plugin, you can also set the metadata for the story, images, logo, and excerpt.

 2. Third-party tools